Biography

 Teaching Interests

-I currently teach in the undergraduate program at the St David's School of Nursing at Texas State University.
-My long-term teaching goals include expanding into teaching in the graduate level courses as well as our new online courses.
+I teach in the undergraduate program at the St David's School of Nursing at Texas State University.
+My teaching interests include Community Health, Research and Ethics, clinical assessment skills, and med-surg nursing care.